H-DES: a Quantum-Classical Hybrid Differential Equation Solver: Multivariate functions

 \section{Multivariate functions}

 In this subsection, we detail the multivariate case, i.e., when a solution function $f$ takes as input $X=(x_1,x_2,\dots,x_v) \in \RR^v$.
 Since the variable dependence is encoded only in the observables, moving from 1-dimensional to $v$-dimensional space does not affect the rest of the algorithm.
+We recall that we focus on the basis-state encoding of the trial function, in the basis of Chebyshev polynomials.

 ~